Skip to content

 • Setup takes 1-2 months of actual work

-• After that, “management” takes a few hours per month at most
+• After that, ongoing management takes a few hours per month

 What Growth Actually Requires